 Country info and advice - Japan

-The following comments are from teachers who have taught, or are currently teaching, in Japan.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from teachers who have worked, or are currently working, in Japan.
+If you are a teacher and have some advice about Japan, please share here.

 place to work as the pay is good and you can pick up lots of private work if you